Tariq2933/Tariq2933/README.md

-- 👋 Hi, I’m @Tariq2933
+- 👋 Hi, I’m @Tariq Ahmad
-- 👀 I’m interested in ... learning Git hub
+- 👀 I’m interested in ... learning.
 - 🌱 I’m currently learning ...
 Git and Git Hub
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... tariq2933@gmail.com

 <!---
 Tariq2933/Tariq2933 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.